tatwan/tatwan.github.io/_posts/2017-12-24-How-To-Plot-A-Confusion-Matrix-In-Python.md

     Name: Target, dtype: float64

 So, let's pick Petal Widthh (cm) as our X independent variable.
 For our Target/dependent variable Y we can pick Setosa.
-Since for Target we have three choices, to simplify our task and narrow it down to a binary classifier: either it is Setosa or it is Not Setosa.
+For Target we have three choices, to simplify our task and narrow it down to a binary classifier we will pick Setosa: either it is Setosa or it is Not Setosa.

 ```python
 print(data.target_names)